Skip to Content

 Upcycled personalized christmas ornament

 I can’t wait to put these snow globe ornaments on the tree.
 The boys will love that they have a personalized one each.
-I think it will also tickle them that they are made from upcycled tuna cans, as they all make a lot of tuna melts on the panini press when home.
+I think it will also tickle them that they are made from upcycled tuna cans, as they all make many tuna melts on the panini press when home.

 DIY-personalized Christmas Ornaments